samsonyuwono/CRM-Rails-App/spec.md

 From their home screen portal they keep track of the companies they are selling to.
 Each company has a lot of leads which a user can add or assign to.

-Through this app, users will be able to convert their leads into customers which will then contribute to their sales total.
+Through this app, users will be able to convert their leads into customers which will then contribute to their customer total.

-Ultimately, the goal of this is to see which user has had the highest revenue.

-Forms for- Create new user, lead, and company(maybe?)

-ActiveRecord Scope Method- Methods for User's with the highest revenue

 Specs:
 - [x] Using Ruby on Rails for the project